Considerations when Mapping HIPAA Transactions

 Validation is similar to auto-completion in that it is also context sensitive.
 Validation errors are handled in the same way as per X12 validation (see ASC X12 Validation Rules).

-Editing of configurations files
+Editing of configuration files

 •Code values at field level